nervosnetwork/overlord/docs/architecture_en.md

 #### Synchronous parallelism

-Overlord broadcasts CompactEpoch in a compact block, meaning that its body contains only transaction hashes, not full transactions.
-After receiving the CompactEpoch, the consensus node needs to synchronize all the complete transactions contained in its Body to construct a complete epoch.
+Overlord broadcasts CompactBlock in a compact block, meaning that its body contains only transaction hashes, not full transactions.
+After receiving the CompactBlock, the consensus node needs to synchronize all the complete transactions contained in its Body to construct a complete block.

-In addition to the CompactEpoch, we also added a propose trading area in the proposal.
+In addition to the CompactBlock, we also added a propose trading area in the proposal.
 The pose contains the hash of the new transaction to be synchronized.
-It should be noted that these transactions do not overlap with the pending transaction hashes contained in CompactEpoch.
-When CompactEpoch is not sufficient to contain all new transactions in the trading pool, the remaining new transactions can be included in the proposed trading area for early synchronization.
+It should be noted that these transactions do not overlap with the pending transaction hashes contained in CompactBlock.
+When CompactBlock is not sufficient to contain all new transactions in the trading pool, the remaining new transactions can be included in the proposed trading area for early synchronization.
 This can increase the degree of concurrency of transaction synchronization and consensus when the system transaction volume is large, and further improve transaction processing capability.

 #### Verify parallelism

-After receiving the *proposal*, the consensus node will verify the *CompactEpoch* (to obtain the complete transaction and verify the correctness of the transaction) in parallel with the *prevote* vote.
-Only after receiving the *prevote* aggregate signature and the *CompactEpoch* test result will the *precommit* be cast.
+After receiving the *proposal*, the consensus node will verify the *CompactBlock* (to obtain the complete transaction and verify the correctness of the transaction) in parallel with the *prevote* vote.
+Only after receiving the *prevote* aggregate signature and the *CompactBlock* test result will the *precommit* be cast.

 ## Overlord architecture